emqx/emqx-docs/en_US/access-control/authz/postgresql.md

    **TLS Configuration**: Turn on the toggle switch if you want to enable TLS.

-   **Connection Configuration**: In this section, set the concurrent connections and waiting time before a connection is timed out.
+   **Connection Configuration**: Set the concurrent connections and waiting time before a connection is timed out.

    - **Pool size** (optional): Input an integer value to define the number of concurrent connections from an EMQX node to PostgreSQL.
 Default: **8**.

-   **Authentication configuration**: In this section, fill in the authorization-related settings:
+   **Authorization configuration**: Fill in the authorization-related settings:

    - **SQL**: Fill in the query statement according to the data schema.
 For more information, see [SQL data schema and query statement](#sql-table-structure-and-query-statement).

 4. Click **Create** to finish the settings.

-## Configure with configuration items
+## Configure with Configuration Items

 You can configure the EMQX PostgresSQL authorizer with EMQX configuration items.

-The PostgreSQL authorizer is identified by type `postgresql`.
-For detailed configuration, see [authz:postgresql](../../configuration/configuration-manual.md#authz:postgresql).
+The PostgreSQL authorizer is identified by type `postgresql`. <!--For detailed configuration, see [authz:postgresql](../../configuration/configuration-manual.md#authz:postgresql).-->

 Sample configuration: